microsoft/FluidDemos/README.md

 ## Building and running

+This app will only work when connected to a Fluid relay service.
+For isolated local development, you can run a local instance of the azure service by running:

+npx @fluidframework/azure-local-service@latest

+Running npm run dev will automatically connect to that local service.

+If you want to run your local code against Fluid relay service in Azure, go to (https://aka.ms/fluidrelayservice) to set up the service.
+Use the information from your Azure Fluid Relay instance to create a .env file with the following config:

+AZURE_TENANT_ID=<id>
+AZURE_ORDERER=<url>
+AZURE_STORAGE=<url>
+AZURE_FUNCTION_TOKEN_PROVIDER_URL=<url>
+FLUID_CLIENT=azure

+Place the .env file at the root of your project.
+It is not recommended that you include your .env in your source code.

 You can use the following npm scripts (`npm run SCRIPT-NAME`) to build and run the app.

 <!-- AUTO-GENERATED-CONTENT:START (SCRIPTS) -->
 | Script | Description |